jpmalkiewicz/brushless-gimbal-brugi-code/trunk/_BruGi/Readme.txt

   in PWM mode: channel numbers 0...2 refer to the input channel 1...3
                note: if PPM is used, PWM channel 1 is not available for PWM

+rcChannelPt0
+rcChannelPt1
+  selects the PPM channel to be output as PWM on either A2 or A1 (see rcPinModeCH1/rcPinModeCH2)

 fpvGainPitch
 fpvGainRoll
   gain of FPV (first person view) channel.